hemwins/free-genai-bootcamp-2025/sentence-constructor/chatgpt/README.md

 ## Techniques

--First prompt was given with few-shot prompting technique.
+-We worked with few-shot prompting technique.